The Asset Browser

 What are assets?

-Assets can be anything that is contained in or used by a Cinema 4D scene.
-These are, for example: models, scenes, Nodes, images, videos, etc., but also things like category names, presets, keywords, smart searches.
-This does NOT include all the things you can call up from the Cinema 4D menus: commands, tags, tools, etc. (these are listed using the Commander).
+Assets can be anything that is contained in or used by a Cinema 4D scene, for example: models, scenes, nodes, images, videos, etc., but also things like category names, presets, keywords, smart searches.
+NOT included are all the things you can call up from the Cinema 4D menus: commands, tags, tools, etc. (these are listed using the Commander ).

 These assets can be stored locally on the hard disk or on Maxon or other servers.
-Assets are organized using databases (see The concept of Assets).
+Assets are organized using databases (see the "Assets" concept)

-The Asset Browser has replaced the previous Content Browser, offering many more convenient functions: for example, you no longer have to download several gigabytes of Content Browser libraries.
-You can download individual elements that you can easily find again at any time using powerful filter and search functions.
-And best of all: once downloaded, assets are saved across versions (from Cinema 4D S24) and do not need to be downloaded or imported again with another Cinema 4D version in order to be found by the Asset Browser.
-If you open such a scene on another computer, textures, for example, will automatically be found and downloaded - as long as this computer has an Internet connection.
-The same applies to custom libraries that you can share with other users.
+The Asset Browser has replaced the former Content Browser, offering much more convenient functions: for example, you no longer have to download several gigabytes of Content Browser libraries, but download individual elements that you can easily find again at any time using powerful filter and search functions.
+And best of all: once downloaded, assets are saved across versions (from Cinema 4D S24) and do not have to be downloaded or imported again with another Cinema 4D version in order to be found by the Asset Browser.
+If you open such a scene on another computer, textures, for example, are automatically found and downloaded - provided this computer has an Internet connection.
+The same applies to self-created libraries that you can share with other users.

 Asset libraries are always implemented internally as databases.
-Don't worry, you don't have to be a database specialist.
-As with Cinema 4D, the corresponding Manager commands can be used to manage these.
+Don't worry, you don't need to be a database specialist to use them.
+As with Cinema 4D, they are operated using the corresponding Manager commands.

-Generally speaking, if you ensure that there is access to asset databases, the problem with missing textures, for example, is no longer a problem.
-To do this, the scene must, of course, be stored as an asset in the corresponding databases.
+Generally speaking, if you ensure that you have access to asset databases, the problem of missing textures, for example, is no longer a problem.
+Of course, the scene must be stored as an asset in the corresponding databases.
 Databases can be stored and shared in a variety of ways (locally, on network folders or on the Internet).

 How to load assets